libekonst/frontend-engineering-projects/AnimeFan.md

 # AnimeFan (◕‿◕)

-You will build an Anime collection app that lets users explore the top Anime titles and add them to their watchlist.
+You will use the [Jikan API](https://jikan.moe/) to build an Anime collection app that lets users explore top Anime titles and add them to their watchlist.

 ## Stage 1